 Next, use the edge of a spoon to scrape away the gills from the underside of the mushroom caps.
 It’s not recommended to wash the mushrooms with water, but a quick wipe with a towel should remove any debris.

-Brush both sides of the cap with high-smoke-point cooking oil, such as canola or safflower oil.
+Finally, brush both sides of the caps with high-smoke-point cooking oil, like canola or safflower oil.

 - Pico de gallo salsa

-- Grill for three to four minutes before removing from the heat and serving.
+- Grill for another 3 to 4 minutes before removing from heat and serving.

-Notes for Preparing Pico de Gallo Stuffed Portobello Mushrooms
+Notes on Preparing Pico de Gallo Stuffed Portobello Mushrooms: